adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 The blockchain code of æternity core is written in Erlang, which makes it easy to write distributed, fault-tolerant, soft real-time and highly available non-stopable applications.

-Erlang was chosen because it is the perfect choice to write a blockchain from scratch that allowing to achieve superior code execution stability and performance.
+Erlang was chosen because it is the perfect choice to write a blockchain from scratch, allowing to achieve superior code execution, stability and performance.

 # Which are PoW Algorithm æternity used for? #